microsoft/mariadb-connector-j/README.md

 Valid branches:
 * master: based on MariaDB/mariadb-connector-j branch master with redirection support.
 * 2.6.0-with-redirection: based on MariaDB/mariadb-connector-j tag 2.6.0 with redirection support.
+* 2.5.1-with-redirection: based on MariaDB/mariadb-connector-j tag 2.5.1 with redirection support.

+**Notice** There is an issue traced for MariaDB/mariadb-connector-j 2.5.2+ on https://jira.mariadb.org/browse/CONJ-807.
+The recommended branch is 2.5.1-with-redirection.

 ## Redirection option Usage
 A new connection option is introduced for redirection and the option name is **enableRedirect**, default value: **off**.